High-entropy alloy: Thermodynamic mechanisms

 However, entropy alone is not sufficient to stabilize the solid-solution phase in every system.
-The enthalpy of mixing (ΔH), must also be taken into account.
+The enthalpy of mixing (ΔH) must also be taken into account.
 This can be calculated using:

 where ${\Delta}H^{mix}_{AB}$ is the binary enthalpy of mixing for A and B. Zhang et al. found, empirically, that in order to form a complete solid solution, ΔHmix should be between -10 and 5 kJ/mol.
 In addition, Otto et al. found that if the alloy contains any pair of elements that tend to form ordered compounds in their binary system, a multi-component alloy containing them is also likely to form ordered compounds.

 Both of the thermodynamic parameters can be combined into a single, unitless parameter Ω:

-where Tm is the average melting point of the elements in the alloy. Ω should be greater than or equal to 1.1 to promote solid solution development.
+where Tm is the average melting point of the elements in the alloy. Ω should be greater than or equal to 1.0, (or 1.1 in practice), which means entropy dominates over enthalpy at the point of solidification, to promote solid solution development.

+Ω can be optimized by adjusting element composition.
+Waite J. C. has proposed an optimisation algorithm to maximize Ω and demonstrated that slight change in composition could cause huge increase of Ω.

 Kinetic mechanisms

 The atomic radii of the components must also be similar in order to form a solid solution.
-Zhang et al. proposed a parameter δ representing the difference in atomic radii:
+Zhang et al. proposed a parameter δ, average lattice mismatch, representing the difference in atomic radii:

 where ri is the atomic radius of element i and $\bar{r}=\sum_{i=1}^N c_i r_i$.
-Formation of a solid-solution phase requires a δ≤6.6%, but some alloys with 4%<δ≤6.6% do form intermetallics.
+Formation of a solid-solution phase requires a δ ≤ 6.6%, which is an empirical number based on experiments on bulk metallic glasses (BMG).
+Exceptions are found on both sides of 6.6%: some alloys with 4% < δ ≤ 6.6% do form intermetallics, and solid-solution phases do appear in alloys with δ > 9%.

-The multi-element lattice in HEAs is highly distorted because all elements are solute atoms and their atomic radii are different.
+The multi-element lattice in HEAs is highly distorted because all elements are solute atoms and their atomic radii are different. δ helps evaluating the lattice strain caused by disorder crystal structure.
 When the atomic size difference (δ) is sufficiently large, the distorted lattice would collapse and a new phase such as an amorphous structure would be formed.
 The lattice distortion effect can result in solid solution hardening.